The Bankrate promise

 Rising tuition costs, increasing student loan interest rates and a higher cost of living in the U.S. has left potential college students questioning the value of a college degree.
 Many students regret how much student loan debt they took out for their education; in a Bankrate survey about student loan debt, 69 percent of respondents said that they would have done something differently in regards to their student loans.

-- As of the third quarter of 2022, Americans owe roughly $1.76 trillion in student loan debt.
+- As of the first quarter of 2023, Americans owe roughly $1.77 trillion in student loan debt.

 - Bachelor’s degree recipients who borrowed for their education have an average of $29,100 in student loan debt.